Radio Blasting in Lexus Creates Suspicion in Police, Driver Charged with Felony Possession of a Controlled SubstanceNO CONVICTION!

 - If there are urgent circumstances that require a search, a warrantless search and seizure can be performed.

 If a piece of information or evidence is obtained illegally, it will not be allowed to be used in court.
 If an attorney desires to have information suppressed or removed, they will file a motion to suppress the request that the judge does not allow illegally obtained evidence to be used in the trial.
 The prosecution will need to prove that there was probable cause to obtain this information in order for it to be used in court.

 Musca Law Firm has attorneys that are dedicated to helping those who are in need of a criminal defense.
 We service all of Florida with offices located in various cities.
 Our firm accepts phone calls 24 hours a day, 7 days a week.
 We offer extended night and weekend hours for your convenience.

 Please call us at (888) 484-5057 for a free, no-obligation initial consultation with one of our highly-experienced lawyers.
 We look forward to serving you!

-RESULT: Felony Possession Defense Attorney filed a Motion to Suppress Evidence based on a warrantless search and seizure.
-The Attorney effectively challenged whether or not the law enforcement officer had probable cause, resulting inNO CONVICTION on the charge of Felony Possession.
+RESULT: Musca Law Defense Attorney filed a Motion to Suppress Evidence based on a warrantless search and seizure.
+The Attorney effectively challenged whether or not a law enforcement officer had probable cause, resulting in NO CONVICTION on the charge of Felony Possession!